xplosionmind/tommi.space/content/jam/public/Data Sources.md

 - [Data.gov.uk](https://data.gov.uk/) Data from the UK Government, including the British National Bibliography – metadata on all UK books and publications since 1950.
 - [Datacatalogs.org](https://opengovernmentdata.org/data/) offers open government data from US, EU, Canada, CKAN, and more.
 - [The CIA World Factbook](https://www.cia.gov/the-world-factbook/) Information on history, population, economy, government, infrastructure and military of 267 countries.
-- [Healthdata.gov](https://www.healthdata.gov/) 1- years of US healthcare data including claim-level Medicare data, epidemiology and population statistics.
+- [Healthdata.gov](https://www.healthdata.gov/) 1years of US healthcare data including claim-level Medicare data, epidemiology and population statistics.
 - [NHS Health](https://www.forbes.com/health/) and [Social Care Information Centre](https://www.hscic.gov.uk/home) Health data sets from the UK National Health Service.
 - [UNICEF](https://www.unicef.org/statistics/) offers statistics on the situation of women and children worldwide.
 - [World Health Organization](https://www.who.int/en/) offers world hunger, health, and disease statistics.
 - [Amazon Web Services public datasets](https://aws.amazon.com/datasets) Huge resource of public data, including the 1000 Genome Project, an attempt to build the most comprehensive database of human genetic information and [NASA](https://www.nasa.gov)’s database of satellite imagery of Earth.
 - [Facebook Graph](https://developers.facebook.com/docs/graph-api) Although much of the information on users’ Facebook profile is private, a lot isn’t – Facebook provide the Graph API as a way of querying the huge amount of information that its users are happy to share with the world (or can’t hide because they haven’t worked out how the privacy settings work).
 - [UCLA](https://www.stat.ucla.edu/data/) makes some of the data from its courses public.
 - [Data Market](https://datamarket.com/) is a place to check out data related to economics, healthcare, food and agriculture, and the automotive industry.
 - [Google Public data explorer](https://www.google.com/publicdata/directory) includes data from world development indicators, OECD, and human development indicators, mostly related to economics data and the world.
 - [Junar](https://www.junar.com/) is a data scraping service that also includes data feeds.
 - [Gapminder](https://www.gapminder.org/data/) Compilation of data from sources including the World Health Organization and World Bank covering economic, medical and social statistics from around the world.